Artilleryjoe/Cybersecurity-portfolio/lab10-Session-hijacking-BurpSuite/README.md

 CYB/500: Advanced Cybersecurity Concepts

 ## Objective
-This lab demonstrates how to perform a session hijacking using Burp Suite by intercetpting and managing a session token to manipulate authenenticaated sessions.
+This lab demonstrates how to perform a session hijacking using Burp Suite by intercepting and managing a session token to manipulate authenticated sessions.

 ## Tools Used
--Burp Suite
+- Burp Suite
--Damn Vulnerable Web Application (DVWA)
+- Damn Vulnerable Web Application (DVWA)
 - Firefox ESR

 ## Prodedure